gpalou4/TFM/README.md

 # TFM
+This is the repository for the Master Thesis Project of the Master in Bioinformatics for Health Sciences (Universitat Pompeu Fabra).

-Master Thesis Project at IMIM (Cardiovascular Epidemiology and Genetics group)
+at IMIM (Cardiovascular Epidemiology and Genetics group)

-This is a README file.
+Co-supervisors:
+Roberto Elosua
+Alba Fernández Sanlés

+Brief description: